satya-das/cib/examples/035-virtual-function-and-forwd-compatibility/README.md

 ```

-In the previous example, i.e. in [Virtual Functions and Backward Compatibility](030-virtual-function-and-bkwd-compatibility), we saw that client remains compatible with newer library.
+In the previous example, i.e. in `virtual-function-and-bkwd-compatibility`, we saw that client remains compatible with newer library.
 But in this example we demonstrate that new client remains compatible with old library.

 Since, new library has an additional method and if new client calls this new method then it will not be compatible with old library.
 So, only thing that can be done is that the client should to not call new methods: